About

 - North Atlantic fisheries management organizations

-Strategic partnerships with the United States, United Kingdom, Canada, Iceland, and Norway ensure collective security while preserving full sovereignty.
+Strategic partnerships with the United States, United Kingdom, Canada, Iceland, Norway, and other allies support collective security while preserving full sovereignty.

 Culture & Heritage

-Newfoundland culture reflects centuries of maritime tradition, blending English, Irish, French, and Indigenous influences.
+Newfoundland culture reflects centuries of maritime tradition, blending English, Irish, French, and Indigenous influences, including the Mi’kmaq and Inuit of Labrador.
 The Republic is known for:

 - A rich tradition of folk music, storytelling, and oral history